 See the photos below:

-The Brasil Music Exchange (BME) is a project to foster de Brazilian music intertationalization promoted since 2002 through a partnership between Brasil, Música & Artes (BM&A) and the Brazilian Trade and Investment Promotion Agency (Apex-Brasil).
+The Brasil Music Exchange (BME) is a Brazilian music export project carried out through a partnership between Brasil, Música & Artes (BM&A) and the Brazilian Trade and Investment Promotion Agency (Apex-Brasil).
 The project has a long-term relation across the local music industry: labels, publishers, music festivals, studios, trade bodies, performing rights organizations and media.